This Mass. Home Nursing Acted Quickly, But Couldn’t Keep COVID-19 at Bay

 "We can control what we can control, and we can't control what we can't control," D'Andrea said.
 "It's a really scary thing."

 They kept the wolf from the door for eight weeks.
-No on had gotten sick.
+No one had gotten sick.
 No one had died.

 But then a round of testing by the National Guard found what has proven to be an insidious Achilles' heel in this battle.
 Three employees showing no symptoms tested positive for COVID-19.
 Days later, a half dozen more staff tested positive, followed by eight residents.
 Nearly all have recovered, but one has since died.